The Robber Bridegroom (fairy tale): Synopsis

 A miller wishes to marry his daughter off, and so when a rich suitor appears, he betroths her to him.
 One day the suitor complains that the daughter never visits him.
 He tells her that he lives in the forest and overrides her reluctance to visit by telling her he will leave a trail of ashes so she could find his home.
 She fills her pockets with peas and lentils and marks the trail with them as she follows the ashes.

 They lead her to a dark and silent house.
 A bird in a cage calls out "Turn back, turn back, thou bonnie bride, Nor in this house of death abide."
 An old woman in a cellar kitchen tells her that the people there will kill and eat her unless the old woman protects her and hides her behind a cask.
 A band of robbers arrives with a young woman whom they kill and prepare to eat.
 When one chops off a finger to get at the golden ring on it, the finger and ring fly through the air and land in the lap of the hiding woman.
 The old woman discourages the group from searching for it, because "neither the finger nor the ring are likely to run away: they will find it in the morning."

 The old woman then drugs the robbers' wine.
 As soon as they fall asleep, the two living women flee.
 Although wind has blown away the ashes that guided the miller's daughter to the house, the peas and lentils have sprung up into seedlings and the two follow the path of plants and reach the young woman's home.

 When the wedding day arrives and the guests are telling stories, the bridegroom urges the young woman to tell a story.
-She says she will tell of a dream she had and tells the story of going to the murderers' den, in between each sentence saying, "This was only a dream, my love!"
-When she tells the part of the finger falling into her lap she produces the finger.
-The robber bridegroom and all his band are subsequently put to death.
+She says she will tell of a dream she had and tells the story of going to the murderers' den, in between each sentence saying, "This was only a dream, my love!".
+When she tells the part of the finger falling into her lap, she produces the finger.
+The robber bridegroom and all his band members are subsequently put to death.